Yokogawa-Technologies-Solutions-India/e-RT3-docs/Articles/Modbus-TCP-Connection/Modbus_TCPCommunication_NodeRED.md

     sudo npm install -g --unsafe-perm node-red
     ```

-   If the command is executed successfully, the following output is displayed
+   If the command is executed successfully, the following output is displayed.

     ```bash
     + node-red@2.2.0